Judicial Action while Criminal Charges Are Pending

 In enforcing student conduct regulations, the University follows fair procedures in keeping with democratic practices and due process requirements.

-Decisions at such judicial conferences will be based solely upon the information produced therein.
+Decisions at such conferences will be based solely upon the information produced therein.
 All decisions are based on the preponderance of the evidence, the level of student responsibility and/or involvement and shall be determined by the institution.

-Determinations made or sanctions imposed under this judicial process shall not be subject to change because criminal charges arising out of the same facts giving rise to violations of University policy were dismissed, reduced, or resolved in favor or against the criminal law defendant.
+Determinations made or sanctions imposed under this process shall not be subject to change because criminal charges arising out of the same facts giving rise to violations of University policy were dismissed, reduced, or resolved in favor or against the criminal law defendant.

 In any case where the violation of University policy involves conduct that would constitute a public criminal offense upon prosecution and conviction, the burden will be satisfied by either: